 Valle d'Aosta's fiscal consolidation efforts, coupled with a significant decrease in revenue sources from the central government, reduced the region's capital spending by 45% during 2014-18.
 The improved transparency and programming capacity stemming from the relationship with the central government is likely to revert the trend in capital spending.
-We expect capital spending to increase at 12.1% of total expenditure in 2019, significantly up from 6.8% in 2018.
+In 2019, capital spending increased at 13.4% of total expenditure, up from 10% in 2018 and expected at 18.3% in 2021.